tanmayag78/NFTPORT/README.md

+### Process for scraping the NFTs
+- Request sent to NFTport for getting the token id of the contract_address
+- Using web3 sample get the token_uri of the contract_address
+- Sending request to token_uri for getting the meta_data of the token
+- Sending request to image_url for getting the image(Only implemented in REST API calls)

 ### Scaling - how would you do it?

 1. As there are 100k+ transactions in the blockchain, we will use asynchronous architecture so that we can fetch the data in parallel.